Best Rated in Toronto

 Lamanna’s Bakery is unapologetically Italian-Canadian, and it’s worth the hype.
 The “big slice” pizza is the headline act.
 It's dramatic, indulgent, and large enough to feel intimidating.
 Customers love it.
 They pose with it.
 They film slow-motion cheese stretches.
 And yes, it’s tasty.
 Beyond that, Lamanna’s leans fully into the comfort food fantasy.
 Gelato, cannoli, salted caramel cheesecake, stuffed arancini, and desserts.
 Beware: there are reports of long lines and chaotic parking.
 Nonetheless, if you’ve got a sweet tooth, this bakery is for you.

-Lamanna's Bakery Address
+Lamanna's Bakery Location

 6758 Kingston Rd, Scarborough, ON M1B 1G8